The Macroeconomic Effects of Corporate Tax Reforms: Empirical Evidence on the TCJA-17

 Forecasts for macroeconomic aggregates come from the Survey of Professional Forecasters (SPF) and are compared to their NIPA counterparts - except for corporate tax revenues where both actuals and forecasts come from the \text{Update to the Budget and Economic Outlook} produced by the Congressional Budget Office (CBO).
 The results are reported in \autoref{Figure_TCJA17_Macro}.

-The figure shows small stimulus - a couple of percentage points at best - to output, consumption, employment, and investment.
-Interestingly, the response of non-residential investment appears larger than that of investment, which is consistent with the idea that the macroeconomic response is driven by the investment decision of the productive sector.\\ The loss of corporate tax revenues, instead, is dramatic - especially when they are adjusted to filter out the effect of profit repatriation by multinational companies.\footnote{To construct repatriated profit I follow \cite{smolyansky2019us} and use a $15\%$ tax repatriation rate to perform the adjustment.} Since the theoretical framework in this paper features a closed-economy and abstracts from cross-border operations, it is important to have an empirical counterpart that can be used to assess the predictive power of the theory.
+The figure shows a modest response of output, consumption, employment, and investment, which is not clearly distinguishable from forecast uncertainty.
+Interestingly, however, the response of non-residential investment appears larger than that of investment, which is consistent with the idea that the macroeconomic response is driven by the investment decision of the productive sector.